lekan675/tooling/README.md

 $ cd frontend-propitix
 ```

-Create a feature branch. # Always start with feature/[name of your branch]
+Create a feature branch. # Always start with feature/[name of your branch].
 ```
 git branch -b feature/add-css-style-to-about-us-page
 ```